BidemiEnoch/jetbot/README.md

 # jetbot

-A discord bot completely written in nodejs without any add on libraries.
+   jetbot is a multipurpose discord bot written without any add on libraries.
 It provides several utilities such as moderation and other fun utilities.